zachvalenta/jvns.ca/content/post/2017-11-12-binder--an-awesome-tool-for-hosting-jupyter-notebooks.markdown

 more expensive to run than the read-only services, but it's such a useful and cool thing!
 I hope it continues to exist.

+There's also the [colaboratory](https://colab.research.google.com) by Google which is kinda the same thing, but it doesn't work with github so it is less exciting to me.
+But still cool!